Smoke Inhalation (cont.)

 A number of treatments may be given for smoke inhalation.

-Bronchoscopy may be necessary if the patient has growing respiratory failure, fails to demonstrate clinical improvement, or a segment of the lung remains collapsed.
+- Bronchoscopy may be necessary if the patient has increasing respiratory failure, fails to demonstrate clinical improvement, or a segment of the lung remains collapsed.

 - If the patient has carbon monoxide poisoning, hyperbaric oxygenation may be considered.

 - Hyperbaric oxygenation is a treatment in which the patient is given oxygen in a compression chamber.

 - Some studies have demonstrated that hyperbaric oxygenation causes a reduction in symptoms of the nervous system, and if the patient has carbon monoxide poisoning, it may make recovery quicker.

 - The indications for and availability of this treatment vary depending on the institution and the region in which the patient is hospitalized.

 Christopher P Holstege, MD

 Bronchitis is acute or chronic inflammation of the air passages in the lungs.
 There are several viruses and bacteria that cause bronchitis.
 Exposure to pollutan...learn more >>